Hellisotherpeople/DebateSum/README.md

 Check out the presentation date and time here: https://argmining2020.i3s.unice.fr/node/9

+Full paper as presented by the ACL is here: https://www.aclweb.org/anthology/2020.argmining-1.1/

 The dataset is distributed as csv files.

 A search engine over DebateSum (as well as some additional evidence not included in DebateSum) is available as [debate.cards](http://debate.cards/).
 It's very good quality and allows for the evidence to be viewed in the format that debaters use.